 Thinking about this brought me to an interesting question: how many English accents or dialects are there?

 To begin, I should point out that there is no real answer to this question.
 Everyone speaks the language a bit differently from another person, whether it be specific words or sentence structures.
 With this, it could be said that there are as many English accents as there are English speakers.
 This answer is, obviously, incredibly lame and probably not what you are looking for.

 So how many English dialects are there that are recognizable from one another?
 Well, there are a lot.
 Specifically, there are 160 distinct English dialects throughout the world.
 There are a large array of different accents within primarily English speaking countries, like the US and England, and there are a large array of foreign English accents.

 Out of all the countries I examined, it seems that England has the most amount of distinct dialects with 29 different ones (not including dialects from Wales, Scotland, Northern Ireland, Man, or the Channel Islands).
 The United States quickly follows with 27 distinct dialects.
 Some other notable countries are India with 14 distinct dialects, Ireland with 13 distinct dialects, and Australia with 9 distinct dialects.

 If we were to include dead dialects of modern English, this number would surely be much higher.
 Regardless, there is a lot of different English spoken around the world!
 Some dialects may be easier to understand to some than others, but they are all English.
-To get a taste of the different dialects found in the UK, check out the video below.
+To get a taste of the different dialects found in the UK, check out the video.